dnvhariprasad/AmazonAlexa_ContentServer_Showcase2/README.md

 [![Amazon Alexa and OpenText Content Server](http://i.imgur.com/ZQZFtul.jpg)](https://youtu.be/bs_OAtzF444 "Artificial Intelligent assisted Information Discovery - OpenText and Amazon Alexa")

-The code has the follwing issues at this stage:
+The code has the following issues at this stage:
 - Configuration (mailgun, CS16 base URL etc.) is inside index.js.
 This needs to be configured using external options
 - Because of node.js callback hell, error processing is challenging at best.
 New ways to trap error in asyc execution needs to be explored
-- General code cleanup
+- General code cleanup / lift the quality.

 Feature suggestions:
 - Signup Alexa App card: register as user and maintain credentials and parameters in external system